terra-money/core/WASM_MIGRATE.md

 ### Store

 #### Permission
-A code uploader can specify the permission of code instantiation
+A code uploader can specify the permission of code for instantiation
 ```go
 const (
 	// AccessTypeUnspecified placeholder for empty value